University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 2076 Administrative Services Building

-FASAP is a University of Michigan program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
+- FASCCO is a University of Michigan program that offers a number of services designed to help staff, faculty, retirees, and their immediate adult benefit eligible family members with personal difficulties encountered at both work and home.

 MHealthy Alcohol Management Program (AMP)

-Provides complete and easily accessible quit smoking / quit chewing tobacco programs open to all U-M employees, patients, and the general public.
-Group and individual programs are available.
+- Provides a complete and easily accessible quit tobacco program open to all U-M employees, students, patients, and the general public.
+Individual one-on-one counseling available by phone or virtual.

-- Brief confidential counseling and consultation service for UMHS Faculty, Staff, and their families.
+- Brief confidential counseling and consultation service for UMHS faculty, staff, retirees and their families.

 - Serve as an early intervention resource when work, health, and life related issues arise.